waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy
 - Olivine Lighthouse: Systematically explore each floor for upward ladders.
 Currently on 4F.
+- 4F Strategy:
+  1. Defeat the Sailor at (7, 14).
+  2. Explore the southern/western section past him.
-- 4F Strategy: Explore the eastern section.
-If no ladder to 5F is found, fall through a pit to land in the unreachable 3F Middle section.
+  3. If no ladder to 5F is found here, use the floor pits at (16, 9) or (17, 9) to reach the 3F middle section.
 - Backtrack for 7 standard Berries after finding Jasmine.

 # Trainer Progress (Olivine Lighthouse)